hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_operations.md

             <td>String</td>
             <td>0..1</td>
             <td>
-            The search critiera used to filter resources.
+            The search criteria used to filter resources.
+An empty criteria will submit all resources.
             </td>
         </tr>
     </tbody>